Design brief

 This is my next subsequent design for the camera trolley, involving two sheaves which sit either side of the spiral track, ensuring it cannot fall off the track.
 Also if I create a tight fit between the sheaves and the spiral tube, maybe this will cause some friction and slow the trolley.
 I must also bare in mind the central camera which can be used to control the descent speed.

+Insert: I have been thinking about the cameras and film/photographic footage for the device and following my research into the work of Simon Starling and Zilvinas Kempinas, I think it could be interesting to try to incorporate 35mm film into the project as a recording method to then be incorporated into the subsequent next stage of the project.
 I headed over to Flints Theatrical Chandlers to source some 8mm sheaves for the device and also had a discussion with them about the logistics of my proposal.
 They were extremely helpful and commented that in order to incorporate the spiral into the device I should definitely ensure that a central pole/ wire rope takes the weight of the spiralling camera.
 They also suggested another way of creating a similar effect without a spiral.

 The idea uses a lazy susan which causes the spiralling motion and threading which allows a controlled descent of the cameras.
 The problem with this however is that the gradient of the spiralling motion is always constant and not dependant upon the room that the device sits within.